BallLightningAB/buildercoil/README.md

-# Builder Coil
+# The Builder Coil

-Builder Coil is the public builder’s log of [Nicolas Brulay{Ball Light AB](https://github.com/BallLightningAB), documenting the creation of **Chronomation** — an automation and orchestration engine for modern workflows.
+The Builder Coil is the public builder’s log of [Nicolas Brulay/Ball Lightning AB](https://github.com/BallLightningAB), documenting the creation of **Chronomation** — an automation and orchestration engine for modern workflows.

 This repo contains:

-- The source for the [buildercoil.xyz](https://buildercoil.xyz) site (built with Next.js + MDX)
+- The source for the [thebuildercoil.com](https://thebuildercoil.com) site (built with Next.js + MDX)
 - Devlogs derived from Chronomation’s changelog
 - Experiments with AI, Agentic Development, automation, publishing, and developer storytelling

 ## 🌀 Purpose

-Builder Coil serves two goals:
+The Builder Coil serves two goals:

 1. **Transparency & Community** – Share the journey of building Chronomation.
 2. **Product Dogfooding** – Test and showcase Chronomation in a real-world, production setting.